Fraunhofer-IIS/libjapi/README.md

 # libjapi

 libjapi is a universial JSON API library.
 It receives newline-delimited JSON (NDJSON) messages via TCP and calls registered C functions.
-A JSON response can be returned for each request.
-Also it is possible to register push services, which push custom defined messages to the clients subscribed to them.
+A JSON response is returned for each request.
+Furthermore, it is also possible to create push services, which push custom JSON messages to the clients subscribed to them.

 ## Documentation
-The Documentation can be found [here](http://ks-ip-lib.git01.iis.fhg.de/software/libjapi/doc/html/index.html)
+The Documentation can be found [here](http://ks-ip-lib.git01.iis.fhg.de/software/libjapi/doc/html/index.html).

 ## Packages
-The Packages can be downloaded [here](http://ks-ip-lib.git01.iis.fhg.de/software/libjapi/repo/index.html)
+The Packages can be downloaded [here](http://ks-ip-lib.git01.iis.fhg.de/software/libjapi/repo/index.html).

 ## Features
 * Push Services